stuntgoat/pytries/README.md

 pytries
 =======

+Work in progress.
+This does not make an actual Trie yet.

-Makes a trie that has `num_nodes` number of nodes and maximum `max_edges` number of edges connected to each node.
+Currently only makes a tree object that has `num_nodes` number of nodes and maximum `max_edges` number of edges connected to each node.

 Usage: `Tree(<num_nodes>, <max_edges>)`